djagerif/comfort2mqtt/DOCS.md

 [progman]: http://www.cytech.biz/download_files.php?item_id=1082

-### Option: `Global Log Verbosity`
+### Option: `Global Log Verbosity` (Optional)

 This option controls the level of log output by the addon and can be changed to be more or less verbose, which might be useful when you are dealing with an unknown issue.
 Possible values are:

 - `DEBUG`:   Shows detailed debug information.
 - `ERROR`:   Runtime errors that do not require immediate action.
 - `WARNING`: Exceptional occurrences that are not errors.
 - `INFO`:    Normal (usually) interesting events.

-Please note that each level automatically includes log messages from a more severe level, e.g., `DEBUG` also shows `INFO` messages.
+Please note that each level automatically includes log messages from a more severe level, e.g. `DEBUG` also shows `INFO` messages.
 By default, the `log_level` is set to `INFO`, which is the recommended setting unless you are troubleshooting.

 ### Option: `Comfort II Zone Inputs` - Under Development